 Raffi wants to make social media safe for young users

 Children's entertainer Raffi plays his guitar in this undated handout photo.
-(CP PICTURE ARCHIVE / HO)
+(THE CANADIAN PRESS)

 Victoria Ahearn, The Canadian Press

 TORONTO -- Children's entertainer and advocate Raffi says he was "shaken" and "angry" when he heard about the death of Amanda Todd, a British Columbia teen who committed suicide in October following years of Internet sexual exploitation and bullying by her peers, and that's why he co-founded the Red Hood Project.

 Billed as a movement to make social media safe for young users, the project includes a website, a Facebook and Twitter page, and a letter the beloved "Baby Beluga" singer-songwriter co-wrote and sent to Facebook chief operating officer Sheryl Sandberg on Nov.
 14.

 The letter, which includes Todd's mother's signature, says that the 15-year-old was blackmailed through Facebook and urges the social media company to correct "the security failures that made such victimization possible."

 "Of course education of parents and young users is important, we recognize that, but we think the onus ought to be on those businesses -- social media companies who create the risk in the first place -- to do all that they can," Raffi Cavoukian, who goes by just his first name onstage, said in a recent interview.